antazo/ai-python/README.md

 # Azure AI with Python (Cognitive Services)

-Harness Azure AI advanced capabilities in a Pythonian way.
+Harness Azure AI advanced capabilities in a Pythonic way.
+The DotNet version of this repository is [https://github.com/antazo/ai-dotnet](here).

 A valid subscription is needed for your own endpoints.
 The project uses virtual environments, continuous integration pipelines, and containerization as optional.
-This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions.
+This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions workflows.

 Cognitive services used (so far):